 The bonus will be calculated on the closing balance of the account.

-Your account provider should give you a closing letter, which your solicitor will use to claim the bonus on your behalf.
+We will give you a closing letter, which your solicitor will use to claim the bonus on your behalf.
 This claim is made between the exchange of contracts stage and the completion stage.

 The bonus is paid upon completion, which is when you get the keys to your new home and it is officially yours.